 If you are installing a metal roof on your home or garage you will already have a roof deck, but if you are installing on a post-frame building you may not.
 We recommend always having a roof deck installed so there can be an underlayment applied for ice dam protection.

-You Want a Cool Roof
+You Want a Cool Roof in Cold Climate

 A “cool roof” is essential when installing one in the cold climate of Minnesota or Wisconsin.
-You want your entire metal roof, including the eaves, as ventilated as possible and are very well insulated.
+You want your entire metal roof, including the eaves, as ventilated as possible and very well insulated.
 Be sure to check there are no leaks that could occur.